johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 With the notion of delegation, any stakeholder may authorize a stake pool to create blocks for the Cardano network, and the protocol will subsequently distribute the rewards to all participants, including the stake pool operators’ fees.
 A stakeholder is assigned to a specific pool ID, which is a hash of the operator’s verification key.

-The stakeholder may restrict the proxy signing key’s valid message space to strings ending with a slot number in a certain range of values to limit the delegate’s block generating capability to a specific range of epochs and slots.
-Due to the verifiability and abuse prevention qualities of proxy signature schemes, this basic scheme is reliable.
+The stakeholder may restrict the proxy signing key’s[^59] valid message space to strings ending with a slot number in a certain range of values to limit the delegate’s block generating capability to a specific range of epochs and slots.
+Due to the verifiability and abuse prevention qualities of proxy signature[^60] schemes, this basic scheme is reliable.
 This guarantees that every stakeholder can verify that a proxy signing key was granted to a particular delegate by that stakeholder and that the delegate may only use these keys to sign messages inside the key’s valid message space.

 A single transaction with a delegation certificate is required to post funds belonging to one staking key of a user’s wallet.
 Only the standard transaction fees will apply.
 A stakeholder must pay a deposit to register a stake address, not for the stake delegation itself.
 After registering a stake address, the stakeholder will simply have to pay fees for their chosen delegation.
 During the rewards process, the stakeholders’ stake will be considered part of the pool’s stake.

 ## Pledging and rewards

 Pledging is a critical method for fostering the development of a healthy ecosystem on the Cardano blockchain.
 You may pledge part or all of your ada to a stake pool when you register it to make it more appealing to others who wish to delegate.
 Although pledging is not mandatory when creating a stake pool, it may make it more desirable to delegators since the bigger the quantity of ada pledged, the higher the rewards given out.
-The a0 protocol parameter specifies how the pledge affects the pool reward.
+The *a0* protocol parameter specifies how the pledge affects the pool reward.
 There is no optimal pledge amount, it depends on the pool and personal preference.
 The more you pledge the higher the rewards.

 **Rewards Distribution**